 - What About Boots?

 The best option for you, however, is more nuanced and can reach well into what’s considered an intermediate-level model.
 For those starting out that are athletic or will be spending a lot of time on the mountain, it’s often worth foregoing the true beginner category altogether.
-The more capable skis that made our list, including the Line Sick Day 88 and K2 Mindbender 85, have the forgiving characteristics that make them relatively easy to learn on, but are also plenty capable at speed and for all-mountain use.
-The more advanced construction will cost you more and you often don’t get integrated bindings, but you’ll save money in the long run because you won’t have to replace your skis as quickly.
+The more capable skis that made our list, including the K2 Mindbender 85 and Blizzard Rustler 9, have the forgiving characteristics that make them relatively easy to learn on but are also plenty capable at speed and for all-mountain use.
+The more advanced construction will cost you more, and you often don’t get integrated bindings, but you’ll save money in the long run because you won’t have to replace your skis as quickly.
 For more intermediate to advanced ski options, check out our article on the best all-mountain skis.

 Ski width measurements are given in a set of three numbers, listed in order of the tip, waist, and tail of the ski.
 And for an indication of performance in varying snow conditions, identifying the waist width of a ski is quite helpful.
 While all beginner skis are designed for groomed runs, not all groomed runs are created equal.
 Some areas are prone to icy conditions where a narrow ski is a great match, while others get so much snow that powder inevitably accumulates throughout a ski day.
 And should you test your developing skills in the trees, a model like the K2 Mindbender 85 with a little more waist width can be helpful.

 There is not as large a range in waist widths for beginner skis as what you’ll find in more advanced all-mountain or powder ski categories, but here is a good guideline to use: